MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab01_Ex2_Configuring Entra device registration.md

 7. On the **Devices|Device settings** page, in the details pane, verify that **Users may register their devices with Microsoft Entra** is set to **All** and is greyed out.

-   > This option is greyed out and set to **All** by default when Microsoft Intune is enable in the tenant.
+   > This option is greyed out and set to **All** by default when Microsoft Intune is enabled in the tenant.
 This ensures that all users are able to register Windows 10 or newer personal, iOS, Android, and macOS devices with Entra.

 ### Task 2: Perform Entra registration